ceu-lang/ceu/manual.md

 Initially, the trails in parallel are awaiting `A` and `B` to return different values.
 If the event `A` occurs, the composition yields `1`, killing the trail awaiting `B`.

-See Section [[#Rejoining of tracks]] for the detailed semantics of rejoins.
+See [[#Rejoining of tracks]] for the detailed semantics of rejoins.

-See Section [[#Deterministic execution]] for information on how Céu avoids non-determinism in parallel compositions.
+See [[#Deterministic execution]] for information on how Céu avoids non-determinism in parallel compositions.
 -->

 <!------------------------------------------------------------>